Thunder-Engine-Dev/thunder-engine/README.md

 </h3>

 <div align="center">
-Thunder Engine is the definitive open platform for Mario Forever games.<br/>
+Thunder Engine is a definitive open platform for Mario Forever games.<br/>
 It allows you to create games with previously unseen level of flexibility and stability.
 </div>